QuantEcon/lecture-python-intro/lectures/supply_demand_heterogeneity.md

      * a scalar "wealth" $W$ with default value $0$

-The class will include a test to make sure that $b  > > \Pi e $ and raise an exception if it is violated (at some threshold level we'd have to specify).
+The class will include a test to make sure that $b \gg \Pi e $ and raise an exception if it is violated (at some threshold level we'd have to specify).

  * **A Person** in the form of a pair that consists of